 Justin is a National Partner - Public Sector with Davidson Business Advisory, a national search, technology and business advisory firm.
 Previously, Justin was CEO at the City of Melbourne for four years and prior to this as Deputy Secretary for the Victorian Government as the Head of the Employment, Investment and Trade Group within the Department of Economic Development, Jobs, Transport and Resources and also Deputy Secretary in the Department of Premier and Cabinet.
+Justin is currently interim chair of Yurringa Energy, Australia's first Aboriginal energy business.
 Justin has been a director of Save the Children Australia since September 2020.